keys961/DistributedCache/README.md

 ### 4. Application using Cache Client

-At this time, you must using Spring Cloud Eureka to register you client to the cache service cluster using these 3 annotation:
+Currently, you must using Spring Cloud Eureka to register you client to the cache service cluster using these 3 annotation:

 ```java
 @SpringBootApplication